Sound engine¶

 Hint

 The Orbiter trajectory is defined by a warped shape.
+There are six basic shapes selectable on the Orbiter screen screen_orbiter:

 When the ADSR shape is selected, the Orbiter follows a figure in which each stage of the envelope covers a different segment of the 2D space.
 The segments can be warped individually based on the segment selectors below the Warp Pad (A-D, D-S, S-R), while their endpoints can be moved on the Orbiter screen to form the desired trajectory.
 It is possible to use the same ADSR envelope for both amplitude and Orbiter or to have two independent sets of values depending on the selected configuration.
 See the Envelope section for more details.

-The initial orbiter shape and position can be restored using the
+The initial orbiter shape and position can be restored using the Warp Reset warp_reset button.

-Overtone Generators¶
+Overtone Generators

 The Overtone Generators produce overtones (harmonics) in seven specific patterns.
 The first six patterns A-F are described in the table below while the seventh pattern, N, generates random noise.
 For a familiar mental model, It might be useful to think of the overtone patterns in a similar way as you would think of accordion or organ registers.